harmony-one/libunison/README.rst

 used as node identifiers and to symmetric keys used for data protection services.

-Unison provides transparent key cycling services, so that applications do not have to manually deal with them, and that application-level communication persists without interruption across key cycling events.
+``libunison`` provides transparent key cycling services, so that applications do not have to manually deal with them, and that application-level communication persists without interruption across key cycling events.